There are numerous small groups in the congregation for various purposes.

 On occasion there has been a forum to discuss the various groups and options for their continuance, regeneration or new groups forming.

 More Small Groups

-There are several books on small group ministry (covenant groups) and sometimes workshops are offered at CUC gatherings.
+There are several books on small group ministry (covenant groups) and sometimes workshops are offered at regional and national gatherings.